ion-vortex/engine/docs/development/creating-apps.md

 # Creating Applications

-This guide covers creating applications that use the Oxide framework, from simple tools to full games.
+This guide covers creating applications that use the Ion Vortex engine, from simple tools to full games.

 ## Overview

-Oxide applications are:
+Ion Vortex applications are:
-- **Standalone executables** that link Oxide libraries
+- **Standalone executables** that link Ion Vortex libraries
 - **Platform-aware** with proper handling for Windows, Linux, macOS
 - **Resource-managed** using RAII and smart pointers
 - **Error-handling** with `std::expected` throughout